Raffa-Tafe/civ-ipriot-smiley/knowledge_and_evidence.md

 - Observe and document the Sad smiley as it blinks its eyes.
 Describe any adjustments or issues encountered during implementation.

-  > The Sad smiley blink with a brief eye closure.
-I notice that the draw_eyes method needs to be adjusted for the Sad face when the eye position differs from the Happy face.
+  > The Sad smiley close his eyes for a bit.
+I notice that the draw_eyes method need to be adjusted for the Sad face when the eye position differs from the Happy face.

   ### If It Walks Like a Duck…